KDhruv16/Git-demo/README.md

 # Git-demo
-A folder through which we are learning
+A folder through which we are learning Git & GitHub